 I had NO IDEA candied nuts were so easy to make.
 It’s a dangerous, yet amazing thing.

 Only about 10 minutes of prep work, 30 minutes of wait time, and about 5 minutes to sit on your tush and eat an entire bowl of them.
 I’m not kidding.
-As I sat on the couch watching The Big Bang Theory, a huge bowl of the nuts in hand, I realized that… ooops… I ate them all.
+As I sat on the couch watching How I Met Your Mother, a huge bowl of the nuts in hand, I realized that… ooops… I ate them all.
 Time to grab more from the batch, don’t mind if I do!

 Thank goodness they are typically only made around the holidays.
-Buttttt I don’t think that is going to stop me from making a batch of this notoriously addictive snack in July.
+But I don’t think that is going to stop me from making a batch of this notoriously addictive snack in July.

 This candied nut recipe will work for any kind of nuts, but I prefer using pecans because the cinnamon sugar goo gets stuck in the pecan’s little crevices.
 All of the pecan’s crinkles are enveloped with a thick layer of the sweet stuff.